What is the situation at Singleton?

 The NSW Environment Protection Authority has been monitoring the progress of NSW RFS PFAS site investigations at these Singleton area locations.

 NSW RFS identified PFAS-containing firefighting foam might have been stored or used as part of fire training, or used in public firefighting demonstrations at these locations.
 As a precaution NSW RFS is undertaking investigations to determine if PFAS from firefighting foam might still be present in the environment.

 The presence PFAS in the environment may not necessarily pose a risk to human health or the environment.
 It is important to assess if there are any potential ways in which people might have contact with these chemicals.

 What testing is being undertaken?

-The investigation involves sampling of soil, groundwater, surface water and/or sediment which is being conducted by independent environmental consultants on behalf of NSW RFS.
-Some neighbouring residents may be asked to complete a water use survey as part of the investigation.
+The investigation included sampling of soil, groundwater, surface water and/or sediment by independent environmental consultants on behalf of NSW RFS, which has been completed.
+Some neighbouring residents were asked to complete a water use survey as part of the investigation.